-Biz is a scientist who studies nuptial gifts, and he chose to work with the Hawaiian swordtail cricket, Laupala cerasina.
-He chose this species because it uses a particularly interesting example of nuptial feeding.
+Biz is a scientist who studies nuptial gifts, and they work with the Hawaiian swordtail cricket.
+They chose this species because it uses a particularly interesting example of nuptial feeding.
 In most other cricket species, the male provides the female with a single package of sperm, called a spermatophore.
 After sperm transfer, the female removes the spermatophore from her genitalia and eats it.
 However, in the Hawaiian swordtail cricket, males produce not just one but a whole bunch of spermatophores over the course of a single mating.
 Most of these are smaller, and contain no sperm – these are called “micros”.
 Only the last and largest spermatophore to be transferred, called the “macro” actually contains sperm.
 The number of micros that a male gives changes from mating to mating.

-From some of his previous research, and from reading papers written by other scientists, Biz learned that micros increase the chance that a male’s sperm will fertilize some of the female’s eggs.
+From some of their previous research, and from reading papers written by other scientists, Biz learned that micros increase the chance that a male’s sperm will fertilize some of the female’s eggs.
 Also, the more micros the male gives, the more of the female’s offspring he will father.
 This research supports the mating effort hypothesis for the Hawaiian swordtail cricket.
 Knowing this, Biz wanted to test the paternal investment hypothesis as well.
-He wanted to know whether the “micro” nuptial gifts help females lay more eggs and/or help more of those eggs hatch into offspring.
+They wanted to know whether the “micro” nuptial gifts help females lay more eggs, or help more of those eggs hatch into offspring.

-Featured scientist: Biz Turnell from Cornell University & Dresden University of Technology
+Featured scientist: Biz Turnell from Cornell University and Technische Universität Dresden

 Additional teacher resources related to this Data Nugget include: